HarishOP2U/Software-Testing/README.md

 -> Testing is performed on each stage of documentation.

-->Correctness and completeness of document The document is tested in the for of a Review.
+->Correctness and completeness of document The document is tested in the form of a Review.

 #### Static Testing